Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/map_uv.rst

 .. figure:: /images/Compositing-Node-MapUV_ex.jpg
    :width: 300px

-   Adding a Grid UV Textures for Motion Tracking
+   Adding a Grid UV Textures for Motion Tracking.

 In the next example, we overlay a flag on top of a cubie-type thing,